For Andrew Luck, The Damage Was Already Done

 It’ll take time to get used to hearing “Brissett to Hilton” instead of “Luck to Hilton”.
 I’ll tell you right now that it doesn’t have the same ring to it.
 Not even close.
 Seeing #12 light up defenses with his surgical approach, scrambling ability, and laser dimes was beyond special.
 It’s all the things that made scouts fall in love with him when he was coming out of Stanford.

 I think about all the comebacks that Luck successfully capped off, especially the miraculous upheaval against the Chiefs in the 2013 postseason.
 I think of his tenacious competitiveness and his leadership that the team constantly rallied around.
 I think of the dumpster fire that he walked into after Manning’s departure and how well he handled it, leading the Colts to the postseason in his rookie year.
 Most of all, I think of the numerous players and coaches that speak so highly of him.

 There’s a quote made by hall of fame running back, Barry Sanders, when he decided to retire after 10 seasons.

 “My desire to exit the game is greater than my desire to remain in it.”

 Simple, to the point and applicable to this situation.
-The obvious dynamic that seperates the two cases is that Luck’s decsion posseses the factor of health concern.
+The obvious dynamic that separates the two cases is that Luck’s decision possesses the factor of health concern.
 He stated during his press conference that “part of his journey going forward will be figuring out how to feel better.”